aosabook/500lines/functionalDB/chapter.md

 ````clojure
  #{"?nm" "?bd"}
 ````
-Our example's *:where* part would yield this structure (each cell in the _Predidcate Clause_ column holds the metadata found in its neighbor at the _Meta Clause_ column):
+Our example's *:where* part would yield this structure (each cell in the _Predicate Clause_ column holds the metadata found in its neighbor at the _Meta Clause_ column):

 <table>
 <tr>